 Two of the new features that can be found in Windows 8 are “Refresh” and “Reset”.
-These are two great new features which will quickly and easily allow you to get your Windows 8 PC running like new in no time if you start having issues with it.
+These are two great new features that will quickly and easily allow you to get your Windows 8 PC running like new in no time if you start having issues with it.
 In the past, if you wanted to reset your computer to its factory settings you would have to manually perform a complete clean install which was too difficult for the average user.
 What’s more, you also lost all of your files and data.
 In Windows 8 this isn’t necessarily the case anymore.

 Of course, the first step in troubleshooting your PC is to perform a System Restore which will restore your computer’s settings back to the same state as they were when you last knew they were working.
 However, if this still doesn’t work, then you should look into using the Refresh and Reset features.

 Refreshing Your PC in Windows 8

 The Refresh feature in Windows 8 will do the following